$5,000 Sign-On Bonus for Licensed Intervention Specialists

 While performing the duties of this job, the employee is regularly required to:

-Regularly required to sit, stand, walk, bend and lift objects of up to 20 pounds.
+Sit, stand, walk, bend, and lift objects of up to 20 pounds.

 All qualified applicants will receive consideration for employment without regard to, and will not be discriminated against, based on age, race, gender, color, religion, national origin, sexual orientation, gender identity, veteran status, disability or any other protected category.